 10.6 Procedures

 An MGC may audit the Packages Descriptor to determine if a MG supports media grouping.
+If the response contains the “Media Grouping Package” (mgroup) it can assume that the MG support media grouping.
+The MGC may perform an H.248 AuditCapability request command on the sgroupse and/or rgroupse properties to determine which semantics are supported by the MG.
+In this case the MG shall respond with the supported semantic tags and the StreamIDs set to 0.

+{Contributor’s note: It is proposed to add the above text to clarify the use of the AuditCapability request.}

-If the response contains the “Media Grouping Package” (mgroup) it can assume that the MG support media grouping.An MGC controlling a MG that supports the SDP Media Grouping package can instruct the MG to group two or more media streams.
-Each media stream is described in its own Stream Descriptor and all are included in the same Media Descriptor.
+An MGC controlling a MG that supports the Media Grouping package can instruct the MG to group two or more sent and/or received media streams.
+Each media stream (including the sent and received directions) is described in its own Stream Descriptor and all are included in the same Media Descriptor.

 The MGC can indicate to the MG:

+Which sent media streams to group

-Which media streams to group
+Which received media streams to group

-For which purpose the media streams are grouped10.6.1 Mapping of group attributes in H.248
+For which purpose the media streams are grouped.

+In general the mgroup properties can be used together with the H.248 Reserved Group concept (see clause 7.1.7/[ITU-T H.248.1] as the ReserveGroup property applies to alternatives related to a particular H.248 stream.
+The mgroup package relates multiple H.248 streams.
+If ReserveGroup is used with the mgroup package properties, the MGC should ensure that any semantic is applicable to each of reserved groups on the applicable stream.

+10.6.1 Mapping of group attributes in H.248

 An MGC that sends or receives SDP media grouping related attributes in an SDP Offer/Answer dialogue should map those attributes as follows when sending the command to the MG: